US's Greatest Vulnerability is Ignoring the Cyber Threats From Our Adversaries, Foreign Policy Expert Says - Slashdot

 Well at least you're not pretending to be an American anymore Ivan, but that's going to cost you some rubles.
 You'll get downgraded to calling the Ukrainian government "Nazis" at this rate.
 Maybe you'll get some points for the Israel comments t.
 We all know how much Russians hate Jews.

-The problem is of our own making (Score:5, Insightful)
+The problem is of our own making (Score:4, Insightful)

 Instead of the NSA working with privacy industry to fix exploits, it sits on them and weaponizes them.
 It means other parties who find the same can also exploit them against us.
 It makes all our security weak.